Estimate – 12 weeks

-So, it is impossible to connect to the system without knowing a set of hardware-specific IDs and the I2C API routes between MCUs.
+So, it is impossible to connect to the CPMS without knowing a set of hardware-specific IDs and the I2C API routes between MCUs.

-Collecting and analyzing telemetry from connected devices is an inherent part of IoT, and our case is no exception.
+Collecting and analyzing telemetry from connected devices is an inherent part of IoT, and our case of the cloud platform to manage electric vehicle charging is no exception.

 All parameters are stored as historical data allowing retrospective analysis for future product enhancements.
 In addition, we are developing a custom visualization module for analysis simplification as part of the second stage.